 It makes sense to pair Vertical Limit and Alaska: they’re both movies with a brother-sister lead pair about climbing snowy peaks, dead parents, suicidal rescue missions, and incest.
 What?
 You don’t remember the incest?
 OK, OK, so I lied about the incest.
+(But it’s there if you squint with your shipper goggles on.)
 Nevertheless, they’re pretty great for shipping brothers/sisters.
 I saw both movies before I went crazy, so it has been interesting for me to revisit them and see things in a different light.

 Alaska is the story of teenage siblings Jessie and Sean.
 After their mother died, their father moved them from Chicago to a small Alaskan town.
 Sean is highly resentful of this fact, missing not only Chicago, but, naturally, his mother as well.
 Sister Jessie has coped better, and has gotten into kayaking and exploring with her Native American friend.
 Their ages are undisclosed, but they both appear to be in the middle of high school.
 Their father flies supplies (mostly toilet paper, it would seem) in a little, teeny weenie yellow plane, and crash lands one day in the mountainous Alaskan wilderness, where he proceeds to hang precipitously off the edge of a cliff for something like a week.
 Those in charge of the rescue find nothing, and are about to quit looking (helicopter fuel is expensive).
 Sean, not wanting to lose another parent, sets out on his own to find his father, but not before he is joined by Jessie, resulting in a downgrade of the mission from idiotic and suicidal to stupid and dangerous.
 Jessie might have forgotten the matches, but other than that she’s the only one who knows anything about anything.